George-lewis/rustcalc/README.md

 # Features

  - **Advanced Editing**: Rustcalc allows you to edit statements in-line and keeps a navigatable history of your input
- - **Implicit Parentheses**: For functions accept one parameter, the parantheses may be omitted and Rustcalc will insert them for you.
+ - **Implicit Parentheses**: For functions accepting one parameter, the parantheses may be omitted and Rustcalc will insert them for you.
  - **Implicit Coefficients**: In certain situations Rustcalc will insert a multiplication operation on your behalf.
 Example: `1 2 3` is interpreted as `1 * 2 * 3`.

 ## Bedmas